MelihTekcan/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ---

-## Part 1: Estimating π Using a Unit Circle
+##  Estimating π Using a Unit Circle

 ### Theoretical Foundation